Andy4495/SWI2C/README.md

 ### High Level Library Methods

 The following library methods are used to read and write data to the device.
-All currently return the value `1`.
+All return the value `1` if the message was sent successfully, and return `0` if a NACK was detected during the I2C communication.

 - Write an 8-bit `data` value to device register `regAddress`: